lizlam/hanny-the-penguin/src/stories/which-came-first.md

 ---
-title: 'Which Came First, the Penguin or the Egg?'
+title: "Which Came First, the Penguin or the Egg?"
-slug: 'which-came-first'
+slug: "which-came-first"
-cover_img: '/drawings/hanny-room.jpg'
+cover_img: "/drawings/hanny-room.jpg"
 ---

 Hanny the penguin was pacing around her room one day.

 Thinking in her head, "Which came first, the penguin or the egg?"

 ![Hanny in her room](/drawings/hanny-room.jpg)

 She walked outside and saw a group of her friends playing.

 "Come and play with us, Hanny!" shouted her friends.

 Hanny asked, "Which came first, the penguin or the egg?"

 Her friends looked at each other, not knowing what to say.

 Millie, the oldest in the group, replied,
 "Don't worry about such questions and just come and play!"

 ![Millie](/drawings/millie.jpg)

 Hanny kept on walking and wondering, leaving her friends behind.

 Hanny walked up to the edge of the water and looked out to the sea.
 She saw her friend Wally the whale come up for a breath of fresh air.

 ![Wally](/drawings/wally.jpg)